 The Furlex can easily be reconfigured from a furling jib system to a twin-groove headfoil.
 The sail can then be tacked at deck level, enabling the full hoisting length of the headfoil to be utilized.
 The twin luff grooves offer the option of quick sail changes.

-Dismantle the line guide, cover and line drum brims as described in chapter "Dismantling".
+Dismantle the line guide, cover and line drum brims as described in chapter 6.4 "Dismantling".
 The sail feeder is also removed and the halyard swivel moved down to the furling unit.
 Then re-fit the sail feeder and your Furlex is ready for racing!

-To avoid chafe between the sail and drum unit, make sure there is enough distance between the forestay attachment and the forward edge of the tack [A].
+To avoid chafe between the sail and drum unit, the minimum distance between the forestay attachment and the forward edge of the tack [A] must be 100-125 mm (3 15/16" - 4 59/64").